spotinst/help/src/docs/ocean/features/roll1.md

 *   **Respect Pod Disruption Budget (PDB)**: Some pods may have a Pod Disruption Budget (PDB).
 In the Spot API, use `respectPdb` to instruct Ocean to verify the PDB.
 When `respectPdb` is set to True, Ocean will not replace a node if the PDB is violated.

-*   **Respect Restrict Scale Down (RSD) during Roll**: Rolls do not consider the restrict-scale-down label.
+*   **Respect Restrict Scale Down during Roll**: Rolls do not consider the restrict-scale-down label.
 Ocean will replace a node even if a task or pod uses this label.
 Ocean's autoscaler considers all configured constraints before the roll.

 *   **Roll Batch Size Percentage**: Indicates the percentage of the cluster's target capacity that will be rolled at a time during a node pool update or scale operation.
 For example, if the cluster's target capacity is 50 nodes, and the Batch Size Percentage is set to 20%, then each batch will consist of 20% of the target capacity, 10 nodes (50 nodes * 20% = 10 nodes).